SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 workorder data](workorder-report.md) to your ERP and implement a cost report in your ERP taking into account all factors.

-Cost/piece is not a great metric for improving the cell's operations since focusing only on cost/piece risks introducing quality problems and OEE reduction when shared costs are not correctly accounted.
-Instead, the efficiency tab should be used to improve the system.
+Cost/piece is not a great metric to use initially when searching for techniques to improve the cell's operation, since focusing only on cost/piece risks introducing quality problems and OEE reduction.
+Instead, cost/piece is a great metric to use after-the-fact to determine if an implemented change in production operations has had a meaningful impact on cost/piece.

 ## Calculations